 My installation machine is intermittently working or comes to a complete stop

 We find most of the time this is electrical and is either a broken cable or the machine needs the brushes replaced.
-The power cable is often strained whilst machines are in operation and being moved about between ground screws.
-Often the cable breaks where it connects directly to the machine, and we would suggest having the power cable replaced by a qualified engineer, checking that your fault is resolved.
+The power cable is often subject to being strained whilst the machines are in operation and being moved about between screws.
+Often the cable breaks where it connects directly to the machine.
+We would suggest having the power cable replaced by a qualified person and checking if your fault is now resolved.

 My installation machine is not working in either forward or reverse

 Out of everything noted above, the most destructive is switching your machine between forward and reverse before switching the machine off and the drive coming to a complete standstill.
 This is not only very bad for the electrical unit, but it puts enormous stress on the gearbox with the sudden change of direction.
 Just think of jamming your car in reverse when it is still travelling forward, you wouldn’t would you